 This Lemon Tart with Shortbread Crust is a simple and incredibly easy dessert for brunch or afternoon tea.
 Or when you’re craving that indescribably delicious taste of citrus.
 Infused with freshly squeezed lemon juice, it’s creamy and lush and simply sweetened.

-For the Lemon Tart Filling:
+How to Make the Lemon Tart

-Once the Lemon
+Baking the Lemon Tart

 This Lemon Tart was made using a fluted 10-inch tart shell without a removable bottom.
 The following recipe is written for this size baking pan.
 However, you can also substitute a cake pan in a similar size.
 Whichever one you plan to use, butter it well so the tart can be easily removed from the pan.

 When serving the Lemon Tart, I like to liberally dust it with confectioners’ sugar.
 But freshly whipped cream is incredibly delicious too!

 More Recipes You May Also Enjoy

 Make sure you don’t lose track of this recipe by pinning it for later!
 If you are not already you can follow me on Pinterest, as well as keep up with me on Facebook, Instagram, and YouTube.
 If you make this recipe I would also love it if you’d tag me in your photos and leave a star rating below!